Trench 11: Plot

-In the trench, the group discover evidence of German infighting and sabotages.
-Descending underground they come upon a sealed door and a German soldier who was left behind.
-The soldier frantically begs the group not to open the door but Jennings orders his men to ignore him.
-The German soldier then hysterically begs and pressures Cooper into shooting him.
-The group moves deeper into the bunker and are attacked by a crazed man who vomits on Kelly and rips a grenade off Pronger.
-Berton tosses the grenade away but collapses the tunnel they came from.
-Jennings orders Berton and Cooper to split and search for an exit while he, Dr. Priest, Pronger and Kelly investigate further down.
+The Allied soldiers discover evidence of German infighting and sabotage, then find a sealed door underground.
+A German soldier who was left behind begs the group not to open the door, and becomes hysterical when they ignore him, forcing Cooper to shoot him.
+Moving deeper into the bunker the men are attacked by a crazed man who vomits on Kelly and arms Pronger's grenade.
+Berton tosses it away but collapses the tunnel behind them.
+Jennings orders Berton and Cooper to split and search for an exit while he, Dr. Priest, Pronger and Kelly investigate ahead.

-While searching for an exit Berton and Cooper are ambushed by more crazed men.
-Cooper is stabbed by one and both are forced to fight them off and flee.
-Simultaneously Jennings, Priest, Pronger and Kelly discover a hospital room.
-Pronger is attacked by a crazed man but manages to kill him, alerting the group to a worm crawling out of the gunshot wound.
-Dr. Priests performs an autopsy on the deceased man and discover the man's body is full of worms and is responsible for his insane and violent behavior.
-Dr. Priests concludes the worms are not natural and were engineered.
-Pronger and Kelly stage a mutiny and demand they leave the bunker which ensues a standoff between them and Jennings.
-The group is then ambushed by German soldiers who kill Pronger and Jennings and take Kelly and Dr. Priest prisoner.
+When Berton and Cooper are ambushed by more crazed men, Cooper is stabbed as they fight them off and flee.
+The other group is attacked by a crazed man in a hospital room.
+Pronger kills the man, after which a worm crawls out of the gunshot wound.
+Dr. Priest dissects the body, finding it full of parasitic worms that are responsible for his insane, violent behavior, and concludes the unnatural worms have been engineered.
+Pronger and Kelly demand to leave the bunker and a standoff ensues with Jennings before the group is ambushed by non-infected German soldiers who kill Pronger and Jennings and capture Kelly and Dr. Priest.
 Berton and Cooper discover an exit but are also taken prisoner.

-After losing his tunneller to the infected (whom they needed to reactivate the charges), Mueller decides to recruit the group but Dr. Priest refuses to cooperate.
-Reiner, who was eavesdropping the whole time, singles out Dr. Priest for interrogation.
-Kelly's health deteriorates and he becomes sick.
+Mueller has lost his own tunneller to the infected Germans and is unable to reactivate the demolition charges.
+He attempts to recruit the Allied prisoners to assist, but Dr. Priest refuses to cooperate.
+Kelly's health deteriorates and Reiner interrogates Dr. Priest.
+They discuss how the worms were meant to kill livestock in Allied countries but jumped species to infect humans.
+Reiner was delighted by the result and deliberately bred deadlier strains.

-Reiner interrogates Dr. Priest and tries to get him to relate to his twisted view on science.
-Dr. Priest figures out the worms were meant to kill livestock in the Allied countries but jumped species to infect humans.
-In turn, Reiner reveals that he marveled at the results and deliberately bred deadlier strains.
-Mueller escorts Berton, Cooper and Kelly into the lower levels where the charges is located but Kelly succumbs to the parasite and kills Cooper.
-Berton shoots Kelly and holds Mueller at gunpoint, but stands down after Mueller convinces him that the parasite will kill everyone if it ever gets out.
-Dr. Priest desperately tries to reason with Reiner not to use parasite for the sake of civilian lives, but Reiner remains adamant in using the parasite to destroy Europe and rebuild it under German rule.
+Mueller escorts Berton, Cooper and Kelly to the main demolition charge on the bottom level of the bunker, but Kelly succumbs to the parasite's control and kills Cooper before being shot dead by Berton.
+Mueller is held at gunpoint and released after convincing Berton that the parasite will spread rapidly if able to escape from the bunker.
+Dr. Priest begs Reiner to spare civilian lives from the parasite, but Reiner remains adamant about using the parasite to destroy Europe and rebuild it under German rule.
 He then tortures Dr. Priest.